boosterKRD/boosterKRD.github.io/_posts/2025-12-20-golang-postgresql-binary-protocol.md

 - **Unique queries problem.** If your workload generates thousands or tens of thousands of unique queries, prepared statements won't help — each query is parsed and planned only once anyway.

-- **Connection pooler compatibility.** Not all poolers work correctly with named cached statements.
-For example, AWS RDS Proxy doesn't support Extended Protocol at all.
-PgBouncer supports it (in session and transaction modes), but requires careful configuration — especially when using prepared statements.
+* **Connection pooler compatibility.** Not all poolers work correctly with Extended Protocol or named prepared statements.
+For example, AWS RDS Proxy doesn't support Extended Protocol at all — it will cause connection pinning or errors.
+PgBouncer 1.21+ supports prepared statements in transaction pooling mode.
+Older versions of PgBouncer require `QueryExecModeExec` or `QueryExecModeSimpleProtocol` to avoid "prepared statement does not exist" errors.
+Test your specific pooler configuration separately.

-The bottom line: Extended Protocol and binary format are powerful optimizations, but you need to understand your workload and infrastructure to get the full benefit.
+> **Extended Protocol and binary format are powerful optimizations, but you need to understand your workload and infrastructure to get the full benefit.**